bw2/bw2.github.io/2022-05-04-phenotype-based-prioritization.md

 - 2 cases: solved with a gene that was previously associated with a different disease phenotype.
 - 14 cases: solved with a gene not previously associated with a disease.

-LIRICAL correctly identified the correct gene in 65 out of the 75 cases (87%), and in 42 out of 75 cases (56%) the correct gene was in the top 3.
+LIRICAL identified the correct gene in 65 out of the 75 cases (87%), and in 42 out of 75 cases (56%) the correct gene was in the top 3 results.

 <i><u><b>NOTE</b></u>:  By default, LIRICAL uses gnomAD v2 allele frequencies (AFs) when analyzing variants.
-In order to take advantage of gnomAD v3.1 AFs, the analysis described here is based on first prefiltering the variant call files (VCFs) to gnomAD v3.1 POPMAX AF < 1% before passing them to LIRICAL.</i>
+In order to take advantage of gnomAD v3.1 AFs, I prefilted all variant call files (VCFs) to gnomAD v3.1 POPMAX AF < 1% before passing them to LIRICAL.
+See the last section below for stats on how this improved results.</i>

 <br />
 This histogram show how often LIRICAL ranked the correct gene in the top 5, between 6-10, and >10th in the list, colored by inheritance mode.